-From 00:01 on 7 January 2021, the Isle of Man moved into a 3 week circuit-break lockdown to prevent the spread of COVID-19.
-This includes the re-introduction of social distancing, working from home and the closure of schools.
-This follows evidence of community transmission following over 6 months of only isolated non-community cases.
-The lockdown is proposed for a period of 21 days, and there are currently 30 active cases on the island.
-For further detail on the current situation in the Isle of Man, click here.
+From 00:01 on 3 March 2021, the Isle of Man entered a circuit-break lockdown to prevent the spread of Covid-19.
+This follows evidence of community transmission.
+The lockdown was initially proposed for a period of 21 days but has now been extended.
+It is intended that if there are no more unexplained community cases, the island will exit the lockdown from 19 April.
+For further detail on the developing situation in the Isle of Man, click here.

 The Companies Registry are accepting electronic filing of all documents.
 Their public counter is currently closed to the public.